dell/csi-powerstore/.github/pull_request_template.md

 # Common PR Checklist:

-- [ ] Have you run format,vet & lint checks against your submission?
 - [ ] Have you made sure that the code compiles?
-- [ ] Did you run the unit & integration tests successfully?
+- [ ] Did you run integration tests successfully?
 - [ ] Have you commented your code, particularly in hard-to-understand areas
 - [ ] Did you run tests in a real Kubernetes cluster?
-- [ ] Have you maintained at least 90% code coverage?
 - [ ] Have you maintained backward compatibility

 ## Description of your changes: